jackstapleton/rdb-autoscaling/whitepaper.md

 #### Intra-day write-down

 The least complex way to run this solution would be in tandem with a write-down database (WDB) process.
-The RDBs will not have to save down to disk at end-of-day, so scaling in will be quicker and more importantly, complexity will be greatly reduced.
+The RDBs will then not have to save down to disk at end-of-day so scaling in will be quicker.
+The complexity will also be greatly reduced.
-If they were to write down at end-of-day a separate process would be needed to coordinate the writes of all the RDBs and then sort and part the data.
+If the RDBs were to write down at end-of-day a separate process would be needed to coordinate the writes of each one and sort and part the data.

 An elastic file system would also be needed for the multiple RDB servers to write to the HDB.
-This may cause issues on AWS in particular as its EFS uses burst credits to distribute read and write throughput.
+This may cause issues on AWS in particular as EFS uses burst credits to distribute read and write throughput.
 These are accumulated over time but may be exhausted if all of the day's data is written to disk in a short period of time.
 Provisioned throughput could be used but it can be quite expensive especially if we are only writing to disk at end-of-day.

 As the cluster will most likely be deployed alongside a WDB process an intra-day write-down solution could also be incorporated.
-If we were to right down to disk every hour, we could also scale in the number of RDBs in the cluster every hour by calling `.sub.clear` with the intra-day write time.
+If we were to write down to disk every hour, we could also scale in the number of RDBs in the cluster every hour by calling `.sub.clear` with the time of the intra-day write.

-Options for how to set up an intra-day write-down solution have been discussed in a previous Whitepaper by Colm McCarthy, [Intraday writedown solutions](https://code.kx.com/v2/wp/intraday-writedown).
+Options for how to set up an intra-day write-down solution have been discussed in a previous whitepaper by Colm McCarthy, [Intraday writedown solutions](https://code.kx.com/v2/wp/intraday-writedown).